A credit score may be only three numbers long, but it can nonetheless affect your life in big ways.

 But will good financial behaviour raise your credit score in that time frame?
 Possibly.
 But not likely.
 Improvements with your credit score take time.

-A general rule of thumb is that unless your credit score is being held down by a problem with your credit report, it’s often not realistic to increase a credit score by much in 30 days or less.
+Unless your credit score is being held down by a problem with your credit report, increasing your score in 30 days or less is unrealistic.

 Question #2: If Not Within a Month, How Long Will It Take for My Credit Score to Recover?